Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Introduction

-Here we present the first application of manifold learning for signal separation in LISA-like gravitational wave data.
-Inspired by the CWT-LSTM autoencoder architecture previously developed for LIGO detection \cite{cain2025template} we adapt an approach for the LISA source separation problem, we use a CWT-CNN autoencoder, augmenting reconstruction error with geometric priors derived from the latent space manifold.
+Here we present the first application of manifold learning for signal separation in LISA-like gravitational-wave data.
+Inspired by the CWT-Long Short-Term Memory (LSTM) autoencoder architecture previously developed for LIGO detection \cite{Cain2026}, we adapt the approach for the LISA source separation problem.
+Specifically, we use a CWT-convolutional neural network (CNN) autoencoder and augment reconstruction error with geometric priors derived from the latent space manifold.
 Our approach trains an autoencoder on synthetic LISA-like data containing instrumental noise and confusion background, then constructs a k-nearest neighbor manifold in the latent space to quantify geometric deviations.
-We evaluate the combined anomaly score $\alpha \cdot \text{AE}_{\text{error}} + \beta \cdot \text{manifold}_{\text{norm}}$ on test sets containing resolvable sources embedded in confusion noise, demonstrating that manifold geometry provides significant discriminative power beyond reconstruction error alone.
-Our results show that the optimal configuration ($\alpha = 0.5$, $\beta = 2.0$) achieves an area under the ROC curve of 0.752, with precision of 0.81 and recall of 0.61, representing a 35\% relative improvement over autoencoder-only detection.
-The fact that $\beta = 2.0$ indicates manifold geometry contributes four times more weight than reconstruction error in the optimal combined score, revealing strong geometric structure in the latent space that can be leveraged for source separation.
+We evaluate the combined anomaly score, $\alpha \cdot \epsilon(x) + \beta \cdot \delta_{\perp}(\phi(x))$, on test sets containing resolvable sources embedded in confusion noise, demonstrating that manifold geometry provides significant discriminative power beyond reconstruction error alone.
+Here, $\epsilon(x)$ measures how well the input scalogram lies on the learned background manifold and $\delta_{\perp}(\phi(x))$ is defined as the off-manifold distance obtained from a local tangent-space estimate.
+Our results show that the optimal configuration ($\alpha = 0.5$, $\beta = 2.0$) achieves receiver operating characteristic area under the curve (ROC-AUC) = 0.752 and average precision (AP) = 0.810; at the threshold that optimizes F1 score, precision = 0.81 and recall = 0.61.
+This represents a 35\% relative improvement in ROC-AUC over autoencoder-only detection.
+The fact that $\beta = 2.0$, compared with \(\alpha = 0.5\), indicates that manifold geometry contributes four times more weight than reconstruction error in the optimal combined score, revealing strong geometric structure in the latent space that can be leveraged for source separation.